jim-franklin/CS50-Final-Project/README.md

 - `python project.py letter to <company name>`
   - This creates a template for a Word document with the address of the specified company.
-  - If the specified company is not in the database (a shelf file in this case), the user will be required to input the address of that company to be stored in the database.
+  - If the specified company is not in the database, the user will be required to input the address of that company to be stored in the database.

 - `python project.py letter to committee`